ainnmzln/Covid19-Prediction-RNN-/README.md

 # Conclusion

-In this project, by using the deep learning model developed, MAPE is 0.20% which is lesser than 1%.
+This project manages to achieve MAPE= 020% which is lesser than 1% by using the deep learning model developed